-Quoted unadjusted prices at the balance sheet date in active markets.
-The market prices are readily and regularly available from an exchange, dealer, broker, market information service system, pricing service or regulatory agency.
+Quoted unadjusted prices at reporting date in active markets.
+The market prices are readily and regularly available from an exchange, dealer, broker, market data provider, pricing service or regulatory agency.
 The quoted market price used for financial assets is the current bid price.
-Level 1 financial instruments include debt and equity investments classified as financial instruments available-for-sale.
+Level 1 financial instruments include equity and interest-bearing investments classified as financial assets at fair value through other comprehensive income.

 The fair value of financial instruments in Level 2 is determined using valuation techniques.
-These techniques utilize observable market data readily and regularly available from an exchange, dealer, broker, market information service system, pricing service or regulatory agency.
-Level 2 financial instruments include over-the-counter (OTC) derivatives classified as financial assets/liabilities at fair value through profit or loss or qualified for hedge accounting.
+These techniques utilize observable market data readily and regularly available from an exchange, dealer, broker, market data provider, pricing service or regulatory agency.
+Level 2 financial instruments include over-the-counter (OTC) derivatives classified as financial assets and liabilities at fair value through profit or loss or OCI, when these qualify for hedge accounting.